npm/rfcs/accepted/0000-publish-prompt.md

 The user can also provide a `--yes` option that can skip the prompt and keep current behavior:

 ```
-$ npm publish --yes
+$ npm publish --experimental-publish-confirmation --yes
 ```

 ## Prior Art

-Currently `npm publish` will automatically publish the tarball to the registry in case the user does not have OTP enabled.
+Currently `npm publish` will automatically publish the tarball to the registry without any confirmation prompt in case the user does not have OTP enabled.

-## Unresolved Questions and Bikeshedding

-- Could be tricky to handle publishing of multiple packages in the context of a **workspace** environment.